top of page

 • Don't use abbreviations, nicknames, or initials

-• Use full legal names as they appear on your government issued identification
+• Use full legal names as they appear on your government issued identification (no initials)

 • If the name on the marriage registration doesn't exactly match the name on your identification you may encounter difficulties